Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Experiments Results

 Based on the sensing data extracted via two different sampling methods, i.e., red line for the uniform sampling and blue line for the semantic hash sampling methods, Fig.~\ref{trace} displays estimated elevation and azimuth AoA changes over time.
 Note that the estimation results under two sampling schemes are obtained using the decoded amplitude and phase spectrums with the data compression ratio as $5\%$.
 First, we observe that the both elevation and azimuth AoA at every moment can be accurately estimated using the decoded data.
 This further validates the effectiveness of our proposed encoding and decoding algorithms (for Q1).
 Furthermore, by comparing the blue and red lines, it can be seen that the proposed semantic hash sampling method is more efficient and effective than uniform sampling in describing the details of AoA changes, as shown in the enlarged part in Fig.~\ref{trace}.
 Because these changes are typically more informative, this shows the effectiveness of our proposed semantic hash sampling method.
 To compare the two schemes numerically, we consider the MSE between the ground truth and the 2D AoA estimation results after interpolation.
 By calculating, we obtain that the estimation error of the semantic hash sampling is $0.89$, which is $67\%$ lower than that of uniform sampling scheme whose estimation error is $2.7$.

 In addition to the walking human, stationary objects such as tables and chairs in the conference room also reflect wireless signals.
 Thus, the information that can be extracted from the signal spectrums at one certain moment is rich.
-Taking the azimuth AoA as an example, Fig.~\ref{SPFIG} shows the comparison of the azimuth AoA estimation results that are obtained by using the original and decoded signals, respectively.
-The data compression ratio is $5\%$.
-One can see from Fig.~\ref{SPFIG} that our encoding and decoding methods preserve semantic information related to sensing tasks, which can be illustrated from two aspects.
-First, the relative magnitude characteristics among different azimuth AoA estimated from the decoded signals are consistent with the ground truth, i.e., azimuth AoA estimated from the original signals.
-For example, the ground truth shows that the azimuth AoA of the stronger signals are in $10^\circ - 40^\circ$ and $110^\circ - 150^\circ$, as indicated by the red and blue boxes, respectively.
+Taking the azimuth AoA as an example, Fig.~\ref{SPFIG} shows the comparison of the azimuth AoA estimation results that are obtained by using the original and decoded signals, respectively, with a data compression ratio of $5\%$. {The results demonstrate that our encoding and decoding methods effectively preserve the semantic information related to the sensing tasks, which is evident from two aspects: First, the relative magnitude characteristics among different azimuth AoA estimated from the decoded signals are consistent with the ground truth, i.e., the azimuth AoA estimated from the original signals.
+For instance, the ground truth indicates that the stronger signals' azimuth AoA are in the range of $10^\circ - 40^\circ$ and $110^\circ - 150^\circ$, as marked by the red and blue boxes, respectively.
 In addition, the signals with AoA in $40^\circ - 110^\circ$ are weaker.
-The above features are almost completely preserved in the estimation results obtained using the decoded data.
+These features are almost entirely preserved in the estimation results obtained using the decoded data.
 Second, we observe that the AoA estimation results of the first several strongest signals are almost unchanged before and after the inverse semantic-aware encoding and decoding, e.g., the signals marked by the red and blue boxes in Fig.~\ref{SPFIG}, respectively.
-This indicates that our proposed algorithms can effectively preserve the phase characteristics (for Q1).
+This indicates that our proposed algorithms can effectively preserve the phase characteristics (for Q1).}